supple-css/supple/_docs/src/templates/index.md

 tags:
 title: Supple CSS documentation
 metaTitle: Supple CSS, a reliable and testable Sass framework.
-metaDesc: "Supple CSS is a reliable and testable Sass framework, based on the ITCSS methodology and suited very well for component-based UI development."
+metaDesc: 'Supple CSS is a reliable and testable Sass framework, based on the ITCSS methodology and suited very well for component-based UI development.'
 permalink: index.html
 ---